 Saddened, we decided to take our time in Port Douglas strolling the boutique shops and enjoying a leisurely lunch.

 Afterward, we spontaneously decided to check out the Palmers Sea Reef Golf Course.
 We parked our campervan and James was about to get out when I saw a message from our friend Alesha.
-We met her and her husband Jarryd at the Mossman Caravan Park.
+We met her and her husband Jarryd at Mossman Caravan Park.
 They had also decided to join the tour and were waiting for us there.
 We immediately called Solar Whisper and they confirmed that the tour was back on.
-From Port Douglas to the Daintree River, it is about a 40-minute drive.
+From Port Douglas to the Daintree River, is about a 40-minute drive.
 It was already 3 pm, and the tour was scheduled to start at 3:30 p.m.
 Oh no!
 But Solar Whisper said not to worry, that they would wait for us.
 We were so happy, and James immediately jumped on the accelerator!

-We skidded into the carpark at 3.45 p.m.
+We skidded into the parking lot at 3.45 p.m.
 Our five-minute delay was only because we had to stop for a sugar cane train on the way.
 Of course!
 Of the 10 million sugar cane train crossings that we have already crossed in Tropical Queensland and never once seeing a train, we had to stop today!

 Start of the Tour

 We were warmly welcomed and quickly rushed to the boat, where six other passengers were waiting.
 The tour started immediately.
 David, the owner and tour guide, started telling us all about crocodiles and the rainforest along the way.
 And it wasn’t but a few minutes into the tour before we saw our first animal.
 A tiny crocodile that scampered swiftly into the water.
 It was so quick, unfortunately, that we didn’t even have time to take a photo.
 It was tiny and looked so cute.
-David estimated that the baby crocodile to be about two months old.
+David estimated that the baby crocodile was about two months old.
 Then we saw a Kingfisher.
 In its bright blue plumage, he stood out from the dark lush green of the rainforest.

 A few minutes later we saw our first snake, a Scrub Python!
 We learned that the “scrub” name comes from farmers, as this type of python is typically found in the “scrub”.
 Man, weren’t we lucky that this huge python wasn’t out in the bush, but rather was hanging in a tree right next to our boat!